My Five Favourite Vegan Menopause Supplements

-There are so many options and information out there when it comes to supplements, it can be hard to know exactly which supplements you should be taking (if any!).
+There are so many options and information out there when it comes to supplements, it can be hard to know exactly which supplements you should be taking.
+It’s always a good idea to work with a practitioner when choosing supplements to ensure that the supplement and dosage is right for you and that there are no contraindications, but here's where I generally begin.

 In this blog post, we’ll explore my top five vegan supplements that can help with menopause and support your overall well-being!

 Note: This post contains affiliate links.
 If you use them to purchase, I would receive a small commission which is used to support the podcast.
-In this article, I'm assuming that if you are vegan, you are already supplementing your B12 and vitamin D!
+I'm assuming that if you are vegan, you are already supplementing your B12 and vitamin D!

 Supplement 1: DHA/EPA